Found injured or sick wildlife?

 Turtles

-Our native painted turtles often get injured by unsupervised dogs or hit by cars.
-If you have found an injured painted turtle, please email us (remember to include a picture of it's underside for species identification): info@interiorwildlife.ca
+Our native western painted turtles often get injured by unsupervised dogs, hit by cars or swallow fish hooks by accident.
+If you have found an injured painted turtle, please email us and remember to include a picture of it's underside for species identification to: info@interiorwildlife.ca

 Note: "Red-eared Sliders" (are an invasive, they have a yellow plastron/belly).
+We do not care for invasive turtles.
 Native "Painted Turtles" have vibrant red colour on their plastron/belly.

 Snakes